 - Arranges for classroom accommodation and resources as appropriate.

-- Monitors screening processes and the selection of pupils for supplementary teaching, ensuring that this service is focused on the pupils with very low achievement, high incidence and low incidence disabilities.
+- Monitors screening processes and the selection of students for supplementary teaching, ensuring that this service is focused on the students who may have difficulties with the curricula, or those diagnosed with high incidence or low incidence disabilities.

 - To contribute to the in-service needs and training of staff.

 - To oversee the day-to-day operation of the school’s learning support/special educational needs policy, and to work closely with and under the overall direction of the school principal.

 - To engage in personal professional development.